membraneframework/membrane_demo/video_mixer/README.md

 # Membrane video mixer demo

 This demo shows how to mix audio and video files.
-Audio files in .wav format are merged to single .aac file.
+Audio files in .wav format are merged into a single .aac file.
-Video files in .h264 are merged into single .h264 file.
+Video files in .h264 are merged into a single .h264 file.

 ## Prerequisites and running the demo